 We conducted a pre-flight briefing on the capabilities of the embedded training system and the symbology planned for display while airborne.
 Our flight vehicle was a well-worn Cessna 172 leased from a flying school located on the Megiddo airfield, with the helmet-mounted system driven using a laptop and GPS system, operated from the backseat.
 The briefed plan was to check out the HMD on the ground, followed by takeoff with a local Cessna flight instructor, then get the controls handled over at 1000 feet.
 The weather was clear and sunny, with some haze from local dust blown up by afternoon winds.

 Four of us were scheduled for demonstration flights, and I volunteered to be first.
 With the instructor on the left, I jumped into the right forward seat, after the two system operators were seated in back.
-After a quick start, helmet check and taxi, we took off on Megiddo's runway 27, after taxiing by a small fleet of fire-fighting AT-802F Air Tractors that also called Megiddo home.
+After a quick start, helmet check and taxi, we took off from Megiddo's runway 27, after taxiing by a small fleet of fire-fighting AT-802F Air Tractors that also called Megiddo home.
 The fire fighting squadron was established after a deadly forest fire that swept a ridge near Haifa in 2010.

 The helmet symbology was uncluttered but effective, providing attitude, heading and steering symbology to the first waypoint, which was the large Church of the Transfiguration located on top of nearby Mount Tabor, located about 11 miles west of the Sea of Galilee.
 I took over control of the Cessna at 1000 feet, and climbed to our maneuvering block altitude of 1500-2000 feet.
 Most of Israeli airspace is controlled by the Israeli Air Force, with corridors established for civilian aircraft to fly in, train and transit the country.
 Since the Cessna 172 is so easy to fly, I had no issues controlling the aircraft while following the HMD waypoint cueing and staying in the designated airspace.
 The area surrounding Megiddo was agricultural, and was still relatively green from winter and spring rains, but was forecast to turn gold soon, as the Mediterranean climate takes effect and the rains stop for approximately 4-5 months.